qlik-oss/core-assisted-prescription/README.md

 Note that before you deploy, you must accept the [Qlik Core EULA](https://qlikcore.com/beta/) by setting the `ACCEPT_EULA` environment variable.

-If you are running Qlik Associative Engine under a license obtained by Qlik, the license information shall be provided in the `LICENSES_SERIAL_NBR` and `LICENSES_CONTROL_NBR` environment variables.
+If you are running Qlik Associative Engine under a license obtained from Qlik, the license information shall be provided in the `LICENSES_SERIAL_NBR` and `LICENSES_CONTROL_NBR` environment variables.
 If these are not provided or empty, Qlik Associative Engine restricts the number of simultaneous sessions allowed.